Post Overview: List of National Parks in New York City

 National Monuments in New York City

 The national monuments in New York City protect an area of land that holds important cultural significance to the history of New York City and American as a whole.
-As mentioned, I like to think of these places as sacred land.
+Think of these places as sacred land.

 African Burial Ground National Monument